swiss-adminR/2022_12/README.md

 # 2022_12

-Slides of the spring meetup 2022 hosted by Statistik Aargau in Aarau
+Slides of the autumn meetup 2022 hosted by Fedederal Statistical Office in Neuchâtel

 R at the Swiss Federal Statistical Office
 Renger van Nieuwkoop